Scott-778/coinmarketcap-sniper-bot/README.md

 ```
 npm install
 ```
-then edit .env file with your bsc wallet address, mnemonic, apiId and apiHash, then run
+Then edit .env file with your bsc wallet address, mnemonic, apiId and apiHash.

+Then adjust your buying strategies in cmcBot.js file.

+To start bot run this command
 `node cmcBot.js`